 AP Exams–Advanced Placement Exams (www.collegeboard.org)

 Advanced Placement (AP) Examinations are for students with exceptional knowledge in specific subject areas.
 The student must have taken the respective course prior to the testing.
 These tests are not available at UMHB; however, scores are evaluated for possible acceptance at UMHB.
 Students must obtain AP Exams and information from their local high school.
-To receive credit or advance placement in the tested subject area, the examinee must attain scores as noted on the Credit by Examination table in the middle of this booklet.
+To receive credit or advance placement in the tested subject area, the examinee must attain scores as noted on the Credit by Examination table.

 IB - International Baccalaureate Exams (www.ibo.org)